LalaIAm/tarot-cline/memory-bank/activeContext.md

 ## Current Focus
 The project has completed both Milestone 1 and Milestone 2 implementation phases.
 With Milestone 1, we successfully implemented authentication with Supabase, responsive navigation, landing page, and dashboard placeholder.
 With Milestone 2, we've implemented the complete Tarot Reading Module and AI Interpretation Engine.

-We have begun implementing Milestone 3 and have completed Phase 1 (Database Setup).
-We've created the database schema for journals, journal tags, and tag mappings with appropriate Row-Level Security policies.
-We've also extended the Supabase service layer with comprehensive journal and tag management functions, and implemented the Redux state management for the journaling feature.
-We are now ready to proceed with Phase 2 (Service Layer) to continue building the journaling functionality.
+We have made significant progress on Milestone 3, having completed Phase 1 (Database Setup), Phase 2 (Service Layer), and Phase 3 (Journal Entry Core).
+We've created the database schema for journals, journal tags, and tag mappings with appropriate Row-Level Security policies, extended the Supabase service layer with comprehensive journal and tag management functions, implemented the Redux state management for the journaling feature, and added rich text editing and enhanced mood selection for journal entries.
+We are now ready to proceed with Phase 4 (Journal Management) to continue improving the journaling functionality.

 ## Recent Changes
+- Completed Milestone 3 Phase 3 (Journal Entry Core):
+  - Implemented TipTap rich text editor with formatting toolbar for journal entries
+  - Created visual mood selector with emoji support and color-coding
+  - Enhanced journal entry display to properly render rich text content
+  - Updated journal entry list and dashboard widget to handle HTML content and improved mood displays
+  - Added Tailwind Typography plugin for proper styling of rich text content

-- Completed Milestone 3 Phase 1 (Database Setup):
+- Previously completed Milestone 3 Phase 1 & 2:
   - Created migration script for journal-related tables with Row-Level Security policies
   - Extended supabaseService.js with comprehensive journal and tag management functions
   - Implemented journalingSlice.js Redux state management with actions, reducers, and selectors